fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-react-in-fusiontime.md

 In the above code:

 * `data` is the variable in which the data array is saved.
-* Each row in the data array corresponds to a row in the `DataTable` and each element in a row are represented by each object of the `schema`.
+* Each row in the data array corresponds to a row in the `DataTable`.
+* Each element in a row are represented by each object of the `schema`.
 The values in each row of the array represents the following:
   * Time according to the format
   * Total Sales amount

 We are all set with our data to create the chart.